PhantoomDev/PhantoomDev/README.md

 - I guess the prev skill is not as impressive with charGPT being a thing now, which I also use

 ### I know these:
-software programming, artificial intelegence, machine learning, front end web development, back end web development, database, some other stuff that probbaly escape the top of my head.
+software programming, artificial intelegence, machine learning, front end + back end web development, database, some other stuff that probbaly escape the top of my head.

 ### Desktop application programming:
 - C